Ménerbes

 Still imbued with the spirit of its builders, the abbey can be visited freely from April to November.
 QR codes throughout the site (cloister, chapels, chapter house...) offer access to multimedia content for an enriched visit.

-• Self-guided visits daily from the first week of the Easter holidays to November 11, and during the Christmas holidays.
+• Self-guided visit daily from April 4 to November 11, 2026, and during the Christmas holidays.

 • Opening hours: 10 a.m. to 6 p.m.

-• Admission: €4, free for under 18s
+• Price: €4, free for under 18s

 A postcard setting between the Luberon and the Monts de Vaucluse